primait/telepoison/README.md

 ## Configuration

+`Telepoison.setup/1` takes a `Keyword list` that can configure:

+* What default Open Telemetry metadata attributes will be sent per request using the `:ot_attributes` option

+If no value is provided, then no default Open Telemetry metadata attributes will sent per request by default

+If a `list` of two element `tuple`s (both elements of `String.t()`) is provided, then these will form the default Open Telemetry metadata attributes sent per request

+The first element of a provided `tuple` is the attribute name, e.g. `service.name`, whilst the second element is the attribute value, e.g. "shoppingcart"

-`Telepoison.setup/1` takes a `Keyword list` that can configure how the `http.route` Open Telemetry metadata will be set per request using the `:infer_route` option
+* How the `http.route` Open Telemetry metadata will be set per request using the `:infer_route` option

-* If no value is provided then the out of the box, conservative inference provided by `Telepoison.URI.infer_route_from_request/1` is used to determine the inference
+If no value is provided then the out of the box, conservative inference provided by `Telepoison.URI.infer_route_from_request/1` is used to determine the inference

-* If a function with an arity of 1 (the argument given being the `t:HTTPoison.Request/0` `request`) is provided then that function is used to determine the inference
+If a function with an arity of 1 (the argument given being the `t:HTTPoison.Request/0` `request`) is provided then that function is used to determine the inference

-This can be overridden per each call to Telepoison functions that wrap `Telepoison.request/1`, such as `Telepoison.get/3`, `Telepoison.get!/3`, `Telepoison.post/3` etc.
+Both of these can be overridden per each call to Telepoison functions that wrap `Telepoison.request/1`, such as `Telepoison.get/3`, `Telepoison.get!/3`, `Telepoison.post/3` etc.

 See here for [examples](#Examples)